lifepillar/nanoc4-template/README.md

 The project is self-contained: the commands above will not install anything outside the project's folder.

+To build and view your site:

+    nanoc compile
+    nanoc view

+To build a production version of your site, delete the `tmp` folder and type:

+    NANOC_ENV=production nanoc compile

 To update [Font Awesome](http://fortawesome.github.io/Font-Awesome/), download the latest release and put it inside the `static` folder (only the `fonts` and `scss` folders are needed).